SAP/jenkins-library/documentation/docs/configuration.md

 environment, where the "Piper" binary is run.
 See the [Credential Management guide](https://help.sap.com/docs/ALERT_NOTIFICATION/5967a369d4b74f7a9c2b91f5df8e6ab6/80fe24f86bde4e3aac2903ac05511835.html?locale=en-US) in the SAP Help Portal on how to retrieve an alert notification service service-key.
-The environment variable used is: `PIPER_ansHookServiceKey`, or, if that is not present: `PIPER_ansServiceKey`.
+The environment variable used is: `PIPER_ansHookServiceKey`.

 If Jenkins is used to run "Piper", you can use the Jenkins credential store to store the alert notification service service-key as a "Secret Text"